time2backup/time2backup/docs/command.md

 - 3: Config error
 - 4: Backup device is not reachable
 - 5: No backup found for the path
+- 6: Cannot determine the backup path of source path or destination
-- 6: Some error occured while deleting files
+- 7: Error while deleting files

 ---------------------------------------------------------------
 <a name="config"></a>